alvianpratama00/portfolio/aboutme.md

 #### ADA Indonesia | October 2023 - Present

 - Spearheaded the design and deployment of an integrated reporting solution in Looker Studio
-- Architected scalable ETL pipelines using Supermetrics connectors, Google BigQuery, and Looker Studio
+- Architected scalable ETL pipelines using Supermetrics connectors, Google Sheets and Google BigQuery
 - Collaborated with cross-functional teams across Southeast Asia to streamline weekly and monthly reporting processes

 ### Junior Engineer